A flavor-packed dip that's a perfect match for veggies! Naturally gluten-free and vegan, it's creamy, savory and a total crowd-pleaser!

 ½ tsp grated lime zest

-2 tbsp canola mayo (use Vegan Mayo if desired)
+2 tablespoons canola mayo (use Vegan Mayo if desired)

 Bring a medium pot of salted water to a boil.
 Add frozen edamame and garlic.
 Cook for 5-6 minutes or until beans are tender - crisp.
 Drain in a colander.

-Set aside a few edamame beans for garnish.
+Set aside a few edamame beans for garnish, if you want.

 Add edamame, garlic, and remaining ingredients in a food processor.
-Pulse about a minutes or until smooth and well combined, scraping down the sides as necessary, Taste and adjust to tastes.
+Pulse1-2 minutes or until smooth and well combined, scraping down the sides as necessary, Taste and adjust to tastes.

 Hi!
 My name is Karen, and I’m the mom in our Healthy Gluten-Free Family.
 My posts and pictures here and on Instagram, Pinterest, Facebook and Twitter are labors of love that allow me to share a very personal journey with you, one our family has taken together — learning, experimenting and sharing how to raise a healthy happy gluten-free family.
 Read more ...